-The third piece of information is a means of testing for successful authentication.
+The third piece of information you need to set up Authenticated Scanning is a means of testing for successful authentication.

 PUT.
 The default action is

-The fourth and final piece relates to some data points that can tell HawkScan if it is logged in our out.
+The fourth and final piece of information you need to set up Authenticated Scanning relates to some data points that can tell HawkScan if it is logged in or out.

 Throughout the scan, HawkScan will check to see if it is still logged in by the

 stackhawk.yml file under